simplocms/docs/docs/getting-started/installation.md

 $ php artisan key:generate
 ```

-> If you are using Docker container, all important configuration is set within the container.
+> If you are using Docker container, all important configuration is setting within the container.

 ## Setup